 Wood and brass

 rings are made from brass.
-I buy the wood from Espen in Germany.
-They
+I buy the Mopane from Prosono in South

 of cork for the tenon joints, cork and cap are sourced from Wind Plus